Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Introduction

-This result gives us a reference to compare the value of the problem for an ordinary trader, that does not have privileged information, with the one of an insider trader.
+under appropriate conditions on $\pi_t$, $\mu_t$, $r_t$, and $\sigma_t$.
+This result gives us a benchmark to compare the value of the problem for an ordinary trader, who does not have privileged information, with the value of an insider trader.
+For the sake of simplicity, from now on we will always assume $X_0 \in \mathbb{R}^+$ (i.e. it is a positive constant).

-For the easiness of computations, we assume that the initial wealth is 1 unless we explicity indicate otherwise, \textit{i.e.}, $X_0 = x = 1$ from now on.